Skip to content

 • Approximately $80k–$100k would be required to maintain short-term operation, with limited benefit.
 This funding would be spent on temporary fixes that would not deliver visible improvements for the community.

-• There has been no significant renewals or investment in the facility over the past decade as it has been earmarked for replacement.
+• There have been no significant renewals or investment in the facility over the past decade as it has been earmarked for replacement.

 The facility is underused and financially unsustainable.
 In FY25, the pool recorded 21,000 visits, with a net ratepayer cost of $14.62 per visit.

 While we initially considered keeping the pool operating for one more season, its condition, ongoing water leaks and operating costs led us to reconsider.
-Given the need for Council to identify savings to help minimise rates increases, closing the facility was a reasonable decision, particularly as the new Memorial Park Aquatic Centre (MPAC) is planned for the site of the existing pool.
+Given the need for Council to identify savings to help minimise rates increases, as well as the growing risk profile, closing the facility was a reasonable decision, particularly as the new Memorial Park Aquatic Centre (MPAC) is planned for the site of the existing pool.

 While in the medium term, the community will lose access to this aquatic facility over the summer season, the intention is to replace it on the same site with a significantly improved facility.
 The existing pool would always have needed to close to make way for the new MPAC; the key question was one of timing.